Information Set Decoding in the Lee Metric with Applications to Cryptography: Preliminaries

-\begin{definition} We say that $\mathcal{C}$ is a quaternary linear code of length $n$, if $\mathcal{C}$ is an additive subgroup of $(\mathbb{Z}_4)^n$. \end{definition}
+\begin{definition} We say that $\mathcal{C}$ is a \emph{quaternary linear code} of length $n$, if $\mathcal{C}$ is an additive subgroup of $\mathbb{Z}_4^n$. \end{definition}

 In traditional finite field coding theory we endow $\mathbb{F}_q^n$ with the Hamming metric to define the weight of a codeword $\text{wt}_H$ and the distance of codewords $d_H$.
-In ring-linear coding theory over $\mathbb{Z}_m$ we could either use the Hamming metric or the Lee metric.
+In ring-linear coding theory over $\mathbb{Z}_m$ we could use the Hamming metric, the Lee metric, the homogeneous metric, the Euclidean metric and so on, for an overview see \cite{gabidulinmetrics}.
 If we use the Lee metric the corresponding codes are referred to as \emph{Lee codes}.
-In what follows we will use the notion \emph{quaternary codes} for Lee codes over $\mathbb{Z}_4$.

-\begin{definition} For $x \in \{0, \ldots, m-1\}$ we define the \emph{Lee weight} to be
+\begin{definition} For $x \in \mathbb Z_m$ we define the \emph{Lee weight} to be

-similarly for $x \in \{0, \ldots, m-1\}^n$ we define the Lee weight to be the sum of the Lee weights of its coordinates:
+similarly for $x \in \mathbb Z_m^n$ we define the Lee weight to be the sum of the Lee weights of its coordinates:

-For $x,y \in \{0, \ldots, m-1\}^n$, the \emph{Lee distance} is defined to be
+For $x,y \in \mathbb Z_m^n$, the \emph{Lee distance} is defined to be

 \end{definition}

 There is a connection between traditional finite field coding theory and $\mathbb Z_4$-linear coding theory via the Gray map:

 \begin{definition} The Gray map is an isometry between $(\mathbb{Z}_4, \text{wt}_L)$ and $(\mathbb{F}_2^2, \text{wt}_H)$ and is defined as follows: